-Shortly after purchasing my ticket, I received my itinerary which points out that I was departing out of Terminal 2 at Helsinki Port.
+Shortly after I purchased my ticket, I received my itinerary.
+I was departing from Terminal 2 at Helsinki Port.
 As stated in my last post, make sure you verify which terminal your ferry leaves because there are 2 terminals, 700m apart.

 I went to the check in counter and presented my passport and booking number.
 The agent handed me my boarding passes and directed me to the escalator where I was to board my ship.